Lower Grand River Organization of Watersheds (LGROW)

 3. Robust Organization

-LGROW’s members and partners have formed four committees to address the issues and concerns of the Watershed, a technical committee, public engagement committee, sustainability committee, and a fund development and membership committee.
+LGROW’s members and partners have formed committees to address the issues and concerns of the Watershed.
 These committees bring together members of the community and local municipalities to work together on watershed issues.
 To learn more about the LGROW committees, their goals, meeting dates, and to see agendas and minutes click here.

 You can learn more about LGROW’s Board of Directors here.